California Governor: Issue a CLIMATE CHANGE EMERGENCY DECLARATION before it's too late

-To mitigate our Climate Change Disaster, action must be immediate, must be massive and requires a level of mobilization of all our resources similar to what this country experienced during the New Deal and World War II.
+In 2019, Climate Change as been officially recognized by the Intergovernmental Panel on Climate Change (IPCC) as IRREVERSIBLE.
+Future deterioration can still be mitigated, but action must be immediate, must be massive and requires a level of mobilization of all our resources similar, or greater, to what this country experienced during World War II.
 Individual actions, while useful and necessary, are insufficient.
-Indirect measures, like taxes on carbon emissions, are beneficial but too slow.
+Indirect measures, like taxes on carbon emissions, are, at this stage, ineffective.

-Putting off the retrofitting of our economy to address Climate Change is a very dangerous mistake.
-Factors such as the long residence time of already emitted greenhouse gases in the atmosphere and the activation of slow feedbacks (like the melting of the permafrost) will soon make future mitigating actions inconsequential.
+Putting off the transformation of our societies to address Climate Change is extremely dangerous.
+Factors such as the long residence time of already emitted greenhouse gases in the atmosphere and the activation of slow feedbacks (like the melting of the ice sheets and permafrost, and the heat saturation of the oceans) will soon make future mitigating actions ineffective.

 There is a lot to lose from inaction and a lot to gain from speedy action.
-Without speedy action, more catastrophes will unfold with a high price in the loss of lives and property and high risks to the economy.
-With speedy action, life and property will be better protected, California’s economy will experience a boom, California will have access to federal disaster funds that do not require the approval of Congress and California will lead other States and Countries in the highly needed and greatest peaceful cooperation effort ever.
+Without speedy action, catastrophes will not be curtailed and we will not be prepared for the consequences of Climate Change that can not be avoided.
+With speedy action, life and property and the environment will be better protected, California’s economy can be saved, and California will lead other States and Countries in the highly needed and greatest peaceful cooperation effort ever.

-Governor Brown, please accept leadership of this massive transformation of California to a CLIMATE CHANGE-READY STATE.
+Governor Newsom, we demand your leadership of this massive transformation of California to a CLIMATE CHANGE-READY STATE.
 This life-affirming effort will give us the greatest chance of thriving through change instead of merely surviving change.

-We are living in extraordinary times, that require extraordinary actions and your extraordinary leadership.
+We are living in extraordinary times, that require extraordinary and immediate actions, and your extraordinary leadership.

 James Hansen, et al. “Assessing “Dangerous Climate Change”: Required